Nepiki/Guides/Lunar:-Silver-Star-Story-Complete-(PlayStation).md

 ![Badge](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/181887.png)
 *Win 20 battles while Meribia is under attack without using an Althena Statue*

-Point of no return - Entering the manion in Meribia.
+Point of no return - Entering the mansion in Meribia.

 ### [Shelled and Deveined](https://retroachievements.org/achievement/161694)